 A water-based adhesive is a simple process whereby water is mixed in with a solvent-based adhesive to facilitate spraying the glue over each mattress surface.
 When the glue dries, all water molecules in the adhesive evaporate and only the adhesive which emits VOCs is left behind.

 The long-term health effects that may occur after prolonged exposure to Volatile Organic Content (VOC) found in Adhesive/Glue solvents include cancers, damage to the heart, liver, central nervous system, and kidneys.

 Find out more about the GREENGUARD certified glues we use.

 Components used for the production of polyurethane memory foams

 Components researched: isocyanates; methylene chloride, 1,1,1-trichloroethane; acetone; benzene; ethylene oxide; formaldehyde.

 Biological Monitoring - Is memory foam safe?

 Clinical evaluations conducted by Duke University; Source ATSDR - Public health advisory Public Health Implications: The exact amount of TDI required to cause adverse health effects is unknown.
 People have become sensitized after being exposed to as little as 20 parts per billion (ppb).
-After sensitization there is no amount of TDI that one may be exposed to safely.
-Studies have shown that in sensitized individuals, asthmatic attacks can occur after exposed to TDI air concentrations as low as 0.1 ppb.
+After sensitization, there is no amount of TDI that one may be exposed to safely.
+Studies have shown that in sensitized individuals, asthmatic attacks can occur after exposure to TDI air concentrations as low as 0.1 ppb.

 Perfumes and Deodorizers